FAQ

 IS YOUR JEWELRY NICKEL FREE?

-Yes, the metals I use - sterling silver, brass, and copper are all nickel free.
 Although I cannot guarantee all pieces are allergy free because everyone has different sensitivities.
 If you have experienced allergies to sterling silver, brass or copper before I highly recommend looking for jewelry made with gold, gold-filled, niobium or titanium.